Configuration File Guide#

 • focal_length_range: [min, max] focal length in millimeters.

-• distance_range: [min, max] distance from the camera to its target/interest point in meters.
+• distance_range: [min, max] distance from the camera to its target or interest point in meters.

 Example: